EIU Scholarship Search

 E-mail documentation to: Catrina Stanley, Office Manager at email@example.com

 Click here to complete the Scholarship Application Form.

 Available Scholarships & Criteria

 John and Joyce Dively Educational Leadership Scholarship - is in honor of John A. Dively, Sr. and Joyce E. Reynolds Dively, parents of John A. Dively, Jr., Joseph R. Dively, Lauralynn Dively Arney, and Amy E. Dively.
-This scholarship is to be awarded annualy to an Eastern Illinois University student as described in the criteria below.
+This scholarship is to be awarded annually to an Eastern Illinois University student as described in the criteria below.
 The John and Joyce Dively Educational Leadership Scholarship is awarded to a graduate student enrolled in the Department of Educational Leadership/Administration discipline at Eastern Illinois University at the time of selection or a candidate who has successfully completed the degree between January 1 and December 31 of the prior year.
 The recipient will be selected based on their potential for future leadership contributions to the public schools and the students they serve.
-Payment will first be applied against costs (tuition, fees, housing, etc.) associated with the recipient attending Eastern Illinois University, any remaining amount will be dispursed to the recipient.
+Payment will first be applied against costs (tuition, fees, housing, etc.) associated with the recipient attending Eastern Illinois University, any remaining amount will be dispersed to the recipient.